 Prescribed Fire: Fire will top kill the species and re-sprouting will occur.
 (7)

-Prescribed Grazing: Smooth buckthorn may be browsed by deer, particularly in open environments, however, it is not a preferred species.
+Prescribed Grazing: Glossy buckthorn may be browsed by deer, particularly in open environments, however, it is not a preferred species.
 The species is poisonous to some livestock, such as horses and cattle.
 (3)

 Soil Tilling: Not advisable.
 Tiling will fragment roots and encourage re-sprouting.
 It will also expose more seeds for germination.
 (8)